-How might a substantial effect of amortization requirements be rationalized?
-Two types of mechanisms could play a role.
+How could a substantial effect of amortization requirements be rationalized?
+Two broad mechanisms that could play a role.
 First, the welfare loss from reduced self-insurance against income shocks could be compensated by a strong enough preference for homeownership, or some gains due to frictions in rental markets.
 Second, present-biased households may desire a commitment device for long-term saving, and building "home equity" through housing and mortgages can provide that, similar to retirement funds.
-In both cases, the effects go broadly in the same direction: amortization requirements should have a positive effect on household saving.
-However, the effects of mortgage contract design on saving behavior are clearly hard to identify, as the choice to rent or buy and enter a mortgage is endogenously affected by prices and tastes.
+In both cases, the effects of mortgage contracts may be hard to identify, as the choice to rent or buy and enter a mortgage is endogenously affected by prices and tastes.
 This paper builds on recent results from macroeconomics and household finance that have overcome these difficulties and began to explore these mechanisms.